 What are the symptoms of deep vein thrombosis?

 These symptoms may mean that you have a blood clot.
-The symptoms of a blood clot may also look like other medical conditions.
+The symptoms of a blood clot may also look like other health problems.
 Always see your healthcare provider for a diagnosis.

 How is deep vein thrombosis diagnosed?

-- Duplex ultrasound - this procedure involves placing ultrasound gel on the affected area and then moving a handheld device across it.
-A picture of the blood flow is displayed on a monitor.
-This is the most common test for deep vein thrombosis.
+- Duplex ultrasound.
+This procedure involves placing ultrasound gel on the affected area and then moving a handheld device across it.
+A picture of the blood flow is displayed on a screen.
+Duplex ultrasound is the most common test for DVT.

-- Lab work - blood work may be done to look for blood clotting and other problems.
+- Blood tests.
+Blood tests may be done to look for blood clotting and other problems.

 Treatment may include: